AlexaH88/anthemology/README.md

     -   #### Typography

-        - The [Orelega One](https://fonts.google.com/specimen/Orelega+One?query=orelega) and [Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) fonts are used across the site, with 'Orelega One' used for the headings and 'Poppins' used for the remaining text.
+        - The [Righteous](https://fonts.google.com/specimen/Righteous?query=righteous) and [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) fonts are used across the site, with 'Righteous' used for the headings and some of the body text and 'Roboto' used for the remaining text.

-        - The fonts were chosen for their playful and retro feel, taking into account the theme of the site.
+        - The fonts were chosen for their playful and retro feel, and the similarity to old vinyl lettering, all the while taking into account the general feel of the site.

     -   #### Imagery